AshBT/pyobd/README.md

 # ![PYOBD](/pyobd.gif) PYOBD

 This is the remake of the program PYOBD.
 It works on Python3 and all new libraries.
-It was tested on Debian 10 (Buster) with USB ELM327 1.3 and on Windows10 with USB ELM 1.5a.
-It probably works on Mac too.
-You don't need any drivers for it on Linux, but you need pyserial, obd and wxPython.
-On Windows 10 you need driver for the ELM327 device and pyserial and wxPython.
+It was tested on Linux, Windows, and it should work on MAC too.
+You just need an ELM327 USB or bluetooth device.

+NOTE: On Windows you will need a suitable driver for your ELM327 device(on Linux it is not needed).

 > pyOBD (aka pyOBD-II or pyOBD2) is an OBD-II compliant car diagnostic tool.
 It is designed to interface with low-cost ELM 32x OBD-II diagnostic interfaces such as ELM327.
 It will basically allow you to talk to your car's ECU,... display fault codes, display measured values, read status tests, etc. All cars made since 1996 (in the US) or 2001 (in the EU) must be OBD-II compliant, i.e. they should work with pyOBD.

 ### Video presentation on YouTube(click on it):
 [![PYOBD Youtube video 2021](https://img.youtube.com/vi/JxMh_gkUa7Q/0.jpg)](https://www.youtube.com/watch?v=JxMh_gkUa7Q)

-My remake of the program was tested on Debian 10, Python 3, pyserial (3.4 and 3.5), wxPython 4.1.1 and obd 0.7.1.

 On Debian 10 type these commands to install the requirements: